-Add 1.0 mL of concentrated sulfuric acid to a large reaction tube and place the tube in an ice water bath.
-Add 0.4 mL of methyl benzoate.
-Carefully add 0.5 mL of concentrated sulfuric acid and 0.5 mL of concentrated nitric acid to a small vial, which has been cooled in ice.
+Add 1.0 mL (full pipette) of concentrated sulfuric acid to a large reaction tube and place the tube in an ice water bath.
+Using a syringe, add 0.4 mL of methyl benzoate to the sulfuric acid.
+In another small vial (cooled in ice), carefully add 0.5 mL (1/2 pipette) of concentrated sulfuric acid and 0.5 mL (1/2 pipette) of concentrated nitric acid.
 Add this acidic mixture dropwise to the large reaction tube.
 Stir after each drop.
 After the addition is complete, remove the tube from the ice water bath and let it warm to room temperature.
 While warming, use a glass stirring rod to gently mix your sample, which should be a yellow, homogeneous mixture.
 If two layers form or the mixture is oily, add a small amount of sulfuric acid.
 When the mixture has reached room temperature, let it stand for an additional 15 minutes.
 After this time period, pour the mixture into a 50 mL beaker that contains ice to the 10 mL mark.
-As the ice dissolves, a white precipitate will form.
+As the ice melts, a white precipitate will form.
 Vacuum filter to collect the solid.
 Wash the solid well with water.
 The solid is then recrystallized from methanol or methanol/water (if necessary).

 For this lab, report your percent yield and melting point.
 Also, record your observations of your starting materials and product.
 Take an IR spectrum of your product using methylene chloride as the solvent.
-Assign the stretches.
+Assign the characteristic frequencies. .